plone/training/mastering_plone/restapi.rst

 XXX Todo
 --------
+* where to go from here, e.g.

-* when using a standalone web server for the app (moving away from Plone) probably CORS issues will occur.
+* using a standalone web server for the app, CORS
+* references on REST